the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-two/index.md

 console.log(robin.getIntroduction(2021));
 ~~~~~~~

-Now we know how to declare and how to access an object.
-While we created all the objects with the **object literal notation** (also called initializer notation, literal notation, object literal or literal) in our examples, alternative to this would be the `new Object()` or `Object.create()` syntaxes.
-Both are only rarely used though, so you can stick to the literal notation for most use cases.
+Now we know how to declare and how to access (read from) an object.
+While we created all the objects with the **object literal notation** (also called initializer notation, literal notation, object literal or literal) in our examples, an alternative to this would be the `new Object()` or `Object.create()` syntaxes.
+Both are only rarely (or never) used though, so you can stick to the literal notation for almost all cases.

 Once declaring and accessing objects works, it should also be possible to assign or re-assign properties to an object.
-Both dot and bracket notation work, and they also work for nested objects, however, the dot notation should be the default as mentioned before:
+Both dot and bracket notation work, and they also work for nested objects, however, the dot notation should be again the default as mentioned before.
+The following code snippet shows how to assign a new property (`nickname`) and how to re-assign a property (`hasKids`).
+Both work the same way even though one property has been defined before while the other one has not:

 {title="index.js",lang="javascript"}
 ~~~~~~~